lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 Branch master set up to track remote branch master from origin.
 ```

-The build then goes from the `pending`state
+From the `build` tab of the repository's details, we can see the build goes from the `EMPTY` status
 ![CI04](./images/CI-04.png)

-... to the `building` state...
+... to the `BUILDING` status...
 ![CI05](./images/CI-05.png)

-... and finally to the `built` state
+... and finally to the `SUCCESS` status
 ![CI06](./images/CI-06.png)

+From the log of the build we can see all the instructions of the Dockerfile that were executed to build the image.

 ![CI07](./images/CI-07.png)

+Going back to the repository, we can see the new tag that has been created.

+Note: as we did not specified any tag, each time a new image is created, it will overwrite the last version (the one with the `latest` tag).
+This is just for the example as this is not a suitable approach in a enterprise environment.

 ![CI08](./images/CI-08.png)

+From the `timeline` tab of the repository, we can see the history of the action performed.
+In the current state, we have linked the repository to GitHub and then triggered a build.
 ![CI09](./images/CI-09.png)

 ### Setup the automated test

-A push to GitHub triggers the creation of a new image, let's now go one step further and have some tests running on the newly created image.
+At this stage, we have setup Docker Cloud in a way that a push to a GitHub's repository triggers the creation of a new image.
+Let's now go one step further and have some tests running on the newly created image.

-A sample test has been added to the source code, basically it:
+The source code embeds a simple test scenario which:
 - runs the application
-- send a request on the default endpoint
+- sends a request to the default endpoint
-- check the application replies with a 200 HTTP Code
+- check taht the application replies with a 200 HTTP Code

 The test can be run locally with the command `npm test`.